covid-at-home/covid-at-home/level1.md

 * Avoid crowds and unnecessary travel.
 If you must go shopping, do it when stores are less likely to be busy.
 If you must be in a crowd, try to keep your [safe distance](https://www.who.int/emergencies/diseases/novel-coronavirus-2019/advice-for-public) of at least 1.5 meters (or around five feet) from others.
 Move away from anyone who seems to be ill (e.g., is coughing or appears feverish).

 #### Use appropriate hygiene
 * Change your greetings.
-Instead of a handshake, hug, or kiss(es), try waving or bowing from a distance, or bumping elbows or feet.
+Instead of a handshake, hug, or kiss(es), try waving or bowing from a distance, namaskar 🙏 or bumping elbows or feet.
 * Your eyes, nose, and mouth are possible places for the virus to enter your body.
 So wash your hands before touching your face.
 Don't touch your face while outside.
 * Take care with handwashing hygiene.
   * Wash your hands thoroughly for 20 seconds with soap and water as soon as you come home, before preparing food or eating, and after using the toilet.